When to watch Simone Biles at the Tokyo Olympics

 Sunday, Aug.
 1, 4:55 a.m.
 ET

 Watch for Biles to perform her new vault, the Yurchenko Double Pike.
-She's expected to win and teammate MyKayla Skinner is a strong medal contender.
+She's expected to win and teammate Jade Carey is a strong medal contender.

 Women's Gymnastics Uneven Bars Final